redwoodjs/redwoodjs-com-archive/docs/graphql.md

 We see that this request took about 500 msecs (note: duration is reported in nanoseconds).

-Ror more details about the information logged and its format, see [Apollo Tracing](https://github.com/apollographql/apollo-tracing).
+For more details about the information logged and its format, see [Apollo Tracing](https://github.com/apollographql/apollo-tracing).

 ```terminal
 pi | INFO [2021-07-09 14:25:52.452 +0000] (apollo-graphql-server): GraphQL willSendResponse